pulumi/pulumi-hugo/themes/default/content/kubecon/_index.md

 ---
 title: KubeCon + CloudNativeCon 2023
-meta_desc: Join Pulumi at Kubecon EU 2023 to learn about the latest developments in cloud engineering and get hands-on experience with the newest Pulumi features.
+meta_desc: Join Pulumi at Kubecon EU 2023 to learn about the latest developments in infrastructure as code, Kubernetes, observability, and cloud-native computing.
 type: page
 layout: kubecon